Honeybees on the outside of a hive during a May nectar flow

 Swarm Prevention and Control in May

 May is prime swarm season in many parts of the UK.
+Good swarm prevention early in the month can significantly reduce the likelihood of losing bees later.
 Your inspections are now focused not just on health and stores, but on identifying and acting on queen cells in a controlled way.
-Having a clear swarm control method and the required equipment ready before queen cells appear makes life much easier.

 Swarm control planning checklist: